Sandham-a/sandham-a.github.io/README.md

 # User Stories

 ## First-time User
-1. As a first time user, what are Adam’s skillset is and what level he is ability is at.
+1. As a first time user, what are Adam’s skill set is and what level he is ability is at.
 2. As a first time user, I want to see examples of Adam’s programming skills as he stated  show in project he’s done.
 3. As a first time user, I want examples of website’s he has created.
 4. As a first time user, I want to know the qualifications that Adam has.